briangershon/planning-poker/README.md

 - Poll for updates
 - Only creator of game can delete it, albeit `delete` button shows up for all users.

+## How is this project organized?

+- `/frontend` for static React site.

+  - `./src/containers` are components that pull in data from websockets, redux, api calls.
+  - `./src/components` should be presentation-only React components.
+  - `./src/lib` code modules that don't have a UI

+- `/workers` for back-end Cloudflare code.

 ## FAQs

 ### When running locally, I see a "TypeError"